 Recently a 14.4 GHz ECRIS [1] was designed for the superconducting cyclotron under construction.
-It has min-B (Ioffe) configuration for reflecting the escaping electrons.
+It has the conventional min-B (Ioffe) configuration for reflecting the escaping electrons.
 The electrons gyrating around a line of force falling in a loss cone (LC) will not be reflected by the mirror field.
+So, it is important to have the knowledge of LC in the inner space of the plasma chamber which is dependent on the position of creation and subsequent motion of electrons and value of the mirror ratio (MR).
 The equation for evaluating the LC is formulated and used for LC calculation from the MR at a point.
 The MR thereby giving the LC profile around the resonance surface is evaluated.
-The components of the magnetic stress dyad also were calculated.